Skip links

 How Endometriosis Affects Pregnancy

 Endometriosis is one of the more common issues for women in the fertile age range, and while many women may be unaware of its presence, conversely, women who have had it diagnosed are often very concerned for its future impact.
 Endometriosis is a condition where the glands that normally line the internal cavity of the uterus grow widely around the abdominal cavity, especially the pelvis.
-It ca be flat in structure and look like splattered red paint or it can form lumps (nodules) in particular areas.
-The ovaries are commonly affected causing cysts (large blood filled bubbles), which can lead to a number of issues.
+It can be flat in structure and look like splattered red paint, or it can form lumps (nodules) in particular areas.
+The ovaries are commonly affected, causing cysts (large blood-filled bubbles), which can lead to a number of issues.

 What is endometriosis and what are the symptoms?